-As you have seen in previous chapters, Flickr provides excellent functionality to display and add narration to your photos; you can create slide shows; create sets; tack titles, descriptions, and tags to photos; and create groups to collaborate with others with similar interests.
-Yet, it is natural to want to present your photos outside the world of Flickr.
+As we have seen in previous chapters, Flickr provides excellent functionality to display and add narration to your photos: slideshows; sets; the ability to tack titles, descriptions, and tags to photos; and groups to collaborate with others with similar interests.
+Yet, it is natural to want to present your photos outside of the world of Flickr.
 If you have a personal blog, would you not want to display your photos on your own blog and tell stories around them?